JLRipley314/gh3d2m-documentation/README.md

 basic installation guidance.

-For more detailed information about the software ecosystem that `gh3d2m` came from, see Matthew Coptuik's [website](http://laplace.physics.ubc.ca/)
+For more detailed information about the software ecosystem that `gh3d2m` comes from/is a part of, see Matthew Coptuik's [website](http://laplace.physics.ubc.ca/)
 (under ``Software \& Related'').